-Although wire wool is a tried and trusted rust-cleaning method, vinegar can also be used to remove rust from cast iron.
+Although wire wool is a tried and trusted rust-cleaning method, cleaning with vinegar can also remove rust from cast iron.

 Simply mix equal parts of white vinegar and water and soak the item for up to eight hours, checking regularly, until all the rust is gone.
 Do not leave the item to soak for longer than needed.

 Once the rust is removed, it is vital to dry it completely before reseasoning or refinishing.

 How to clean cast iron with a painted finish